Uploading Cards

 Troubleshooting

 Card shows as "Processing" Processing typically takes 10–30 seconds.
-If a card is stuck, check the right pane's event log for an error.
-The middle pane has retry/resume/stop controls so you can re-run a stuck batch.
+Expand the batch in History to inspect its stage and failure reason.
+The batch row has retry/resume/stop controls so you can re-run a stuck batch.

 Wrong card identification If RocketAI misidentified a card, click the attention chip on the row to fix it in Quick Edit, or open the card detail page and click Edit for the full form.
 You can also click Reprocess to re-run the AI identification.